 I was freaking out plenty.

-Still waiting for hubby to see when we can see the vet and get the stupid (it’s a great camera, really and I love it–but not today I did not) working.
+I’m still waiting for hubby to see when we can see the vet and get the stupid (it’s a great camera, really, and I love it–but not today I did not) working.

-VetLive: Not emergency situation so I don’t want you to be freaking out.
+Veterinarian: Not an emergency, so I don’t want you to be freaking out.
 I probably will recommend having her seen tomorrow or Friday if it’s possible.
-Edema can take a very long time to find the cause of.
-I really can’t think of a reason she should be seen immediately or be in danger by not being seen.
+Edema can take a very long time to find the cause.
+I really can’t think of why she should be seen immediately or be in danger by not being seen.
 Hang in there!
 Hopefully, I can be more confident in calling it edema or not after seeing the new pics.

-It didn’t look like an emergency situation to me either but I was worried about something circulatory, lymphatic or neoplastic.
+It didn’t look like an emergency to me either, but I was worried about something circulatory, lymphatic, or neoplastic.